RemiBounoua7/Home-NBA-projects/README.md

 <br>
 <a href="https://remibounoua7.github.io/NBA-rookies-stats/">

-### 1 - On Rookies, and how can we predict their future success ?
+### 1 - On Rookies, and how we can predict their future success
 <br>
 <a href="https://remibounoua7.github.io/NBA-Championship-Corner/"><img src="Rookie Success Predictor/Correlation Matrix.png" style="width:400px" /></a>